On Aug, 23 2021

 5) What is your favorite channel to work on and why? – There may be a rise in channel agnostic agents – proficient in chat, email, and phone service – but just because an agent can work a channel doesn’t mean they necessarily enjoy it.
 It’s essential to understand the preferred channel of each agent because staffing them where they want to work will help boost morale, which often positively impacts the customer experience.
 By knowing an agent’s preferred channel, you can utilize modern WFM software to efficiency staff them on their desired channel as much as possible.

-Hopefully you found this list of questions helpful.
+Hopefully you found this list of contact center interview questions helpful.
 To reemphasize, you should attempt to come away from each interview with a better sense of the attitude of the agent and also their technical capabilities and preferences.
 Best of luck in your hiring search!